Tanisha08bhalekar/gst-upi-case-study/README.md

 📌 Case Study: UPI Payments Drop During GST Panic (July 2025) *What Happened?
-In July 2025, small business owners and shopkeepers started receiving GST-related notices.
+In July 2025, small business owners and shopkeepers started receiving GST related notices.
 This created panic and people started talking about it online.
 Right around the same time, UPI payments suddenly dropped.

 As someone interested in business analysis, I wanted to understand:

 -Did UPI usage actually fall in areas where GST notices went out?
--Were these users GST-registered or not?
+-Were these users GST registered or not?
 -What were users saying online?

 *What I Did?